mikrostew/automatic-owl/src/github-copilot.md

 ### The Not As Good

-Anything it suggests that is not "what I was planning to type" requires me to switch context from _creating_ code to _reviewing_ code, which totally derails my flow.
+Anything it suggests that is significantly different from "what I was planning to type" requires me to switch context from _creating_ code to _reviewing_ code, which totally derails my flow.
-I have to reason about what it is suggesting, to decide if it does what I want, or has bugs, or is even correct.
+I have to reason about the suggestion, to decide if it does what I want, or has bugs, or is even correct.
-Much like copy-pasting from stack overflow, the code could be subtly wrong, or out-of-date, etc.
+Much like [copy-pasting from Stack Overflow](https://stackoverflow.blog/2021/03/31/the-key-copy-paste/), the code could be subtly wrong, or out-of-date, or slow, etc.

 For example, the code suggestion that is _still_ featured on the main page of the Copilot site [has security issues](https://jakearchibald.com/2021/encoding-data-for-post-requests/).
 I tried to reproduce that suggestion using the code snippet there, and it suggested...nothing.
-But when I changed `'fetch-h2'` to `'node-fetch'`, it suggested some slightly different code:
+When I changed `'fetch-h2'` to `'node-fetch'`, it suggested some slightly different code:

 <pre class="language-typescript"><code class="language-typescript"><span class="token hashbang comment">#!/usr/bin/env ts-node</span>